Rita Sartori, Guide in Venice

 A researcher in the field of redundant religious heritage under the supervision

-of Arts and Culture (M.A.C.
+of the Laboratory of Management of Arts and Culture (M.A.C.
 Lab),

 University Ca’Foscari, Venice.